 Our priority as a firm is to do what is best for the client to generate more traffic to their website, create better keyword rankings, and ultimately, increase their online visibility.
 Our client has a beautiful website, but there is always room for improvement, especially when it comes to technical SEO configuration.
 As we all know, you can build a $1M website, but without SEO and other digital marketing, there is no guarantee that anyone will even see it.

-“As we all know, you can build a $1M website, but with SEO and other digital marketing, there is no guarantee that anyone will even see it.”
+“As we all know, you can build a $1M website, but without SEO and other digital marketing, there is no guarantee that anyone will even see it.”

 So, let’s dive into a few real-life examples of the disconnect that exists between web developers and SEO experts.
 The goal here is to show how important it is for web developers and SEO’s to work hand-in-hand through the design and development phase of the website.
 Alternatively, if hiring on an SEO agency or consultant, allowing them the ability to make the noted changes is of utmost importance.